cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 - Delete remote branches once they are merged in
 - Don't stress about making mistakes, 'tis only a reddit bot ¯\\\_(ツ)_/¯ (and force-pushes are disabled on master, so what's the worst that can happen...)

-Your help in maintaining the project would be much appreciated (but is not required)
+Your help in maintaining the project & community would be much appreciated

 ![Please help](https://cdn-images-1.medium.com/max/803/1*Q_8HbGbbfEmAjwPqB8D60A.png)
-Let's be a Panel #1 community, not a Panel #2 :)
+Let's be like Panel #1, not Panel #2 :)

 ## How do I become a collaborator?

-- Show an interest in the project by contributing to code and/or discussions
+Take initiative, and be an active member of the community!
+Some examples:
+- Suggest process improvements
+- Answer questions that people ask on GitHub or on reddit
+- Take on larger or more complex issues
-- Take initiative, and suggest process improvements or write `first timers only` issues for others
+- Write `first timers only` issues

 # The lifecycle of an issue